Study in Finland 2025: Guide for International Students

 - Requirements for a permanent residence permit are more or less similar to those of a continuous residence permit

-Now that the students are aware of the various factors that come into play when considering education in Finland, they must research thoroughly the courses, universities, and other important factors before taking a decision.
+Now that the students are aware of the various factors that come into play when considering education in Finland, they must research thoroughly the courses, universities, and other important factors before making a decision.
 For help with university applications, students seeking to study abroad can contact our Shiksha Study Abroad Counsellors.
 The comments section below allows candidates to contact us as well.

 The cost of living in Finland will vary from individual to individual.
 There aree various factors that affects cost of living such as lifestyle, location of your university, type of accommodation etc. The costs of living are higher in the capital region (Espoo, Helsinki and Vantaa) than elsewhere in the country.
 Thus, you should prepare to have about 800 euros per month to cover your living costs in Finland as Aalto student.